clareaulab/clareau-lab-website-old/outreach/index.md

 well as being the recipients of generous donations world-wide.
 To support our cause, consider [donating to the Lareau Lab team today](https://www.cycleforsurvival.org/donate/team-search?team_search=lareau).

-Our lab also participates in the [New York City Marathon with Fred's Team](https://www.fredsteam.org/).
+Members of the Lareau Lab are part of in the [Fred's Team with the New York City Marathon](https://www.fredsteam.org/).
+If you are able, please consider making a donation today.
 Your support helps our mission of a cancer-free world.